-We chose to skin our stand with the legs attached, and trimmed the sheeting around the legs.
+We chose to skin our blind with the legs attached, and trimmed the sheeting around the legs.
 The reason: A wood-on-wood interface will remain more stable in the field and do a better job of keeping the elements out.
 We cut flaps to divert water and snow away from sensitive areas—like the end grain of the legs.

 We bought 10-foot, pressure-treated 4x4s and didn’t even trim them.
 (It’s not like we’re posting up on a dance floor.)
-We ran the legs three feet up the sides of the stand, elevating us seven feet off the ground.
+We ran the legs three feet up the sides of the blind, elevating us seven feet off the ground.

-Our stand is designed to fit, tailgate down, in the smallest-available bed of a modern Ford F-150—because pretty much everybody either has one or knows someone who can loan them one.
+Our blind is designed to fit, tailgate down, in the smallest-available bed of a modern Ford F-150—because pretty much everybody either has one or knows someone who can loan them one.
 With the legs attached, it’s probably not safe to drive on the highway, but you could bump around your own property (we did, and it was fine) or cruise down a gravel road.
 Just make sure to strap it down really well.

-We keep our door shut with a bungee cord that goes into an eye hook on the underside of the stand.
+We keep our door shut with a bungee cord that goes into an eye hook on the underside of the blind.
 Once inside, we have a tie that keeps it closed, just like on the windows.

 You might have noticed that we didn’t build a ladder?
-Why build a ladder when you probably have one kicking around the house that you can donate to the stand for a couple months.
+Why build a ladder when you probably have one kicking around the house that you can donate to the blind for a couple months.
 Remember to leave it out for a while so the deer get used to it.